Country Manager - India

 - How has your career progressed since joining Mace?

-- My family and I originally based ourselves in Bahrain, but my work took me to Macau, London, Jeddah in Saudi Arabia and now I'm in India.
+- Although I’m now in India, my family and I originally based ourselves in Bahrain.
+Since then my work has taken us to Macau, London and Jeddah in Saudi Arabia, before we ended up in India.
 I started as a project manager working on a shopping centre in Bahrain and since then I've worked on hotels and casinos, the London 2012 Olympic and Paralympic Games and post-Olympic regeneration, skyscrapers and numerous other projects in between.

 - What has been your proudest achievement at Mace?